 A day spent here feels like a deep dive into the true soul of the Mediterranean.
 The city blends ancient alleys with grand palaces, so every turn reveals a different layer of its history.
 As you explore, you follow in the footsteps of famous explorers while also experiencing flavors that have been shaped over centuries.

-Because Genoa is full of hidden corners and unexpected details, it often leaves a lasting impression long after you return to your ship.
+Because the city is full of hidden corners and unexpected details, it often leaves a lasting impression long after you return to your ship.
 You may even find yourself thinking about a return visit before the day is over.
-In the end, Genoa is more than just a stop along your itinerary—it’s a place that stays with you.
+In the end, it’s more than just a stop along your itinerary.
+It’s also a place that stays with you.

 Explore More Italy Cruise Ports